CommUnity-Development/CommUnity/Using-Git.md

 `git add` allows you to add files to version control.
 If you make a new file, the file will not be added to the repository until you run `git add filename`.
 Additionally, if you modify a file, you have to run `git add filename` in order to stage your changes to be added to version control.
-To make things simple, as long as you have a `.gitignore` file created (which Android Studio does by default), you can run `git add .`, which adds all new or edited files to git.
+To make things simple, as long as you have a `.gitignore` file created (which Android Studio does by default), you can run `git add .`, which adds all new or edited files to git (side note: the `.` character symbolizes your current directory, similarly to how `..` represents the parent directory of the current directory, so `git add .` works by adding all files in your current directory).

 `git commit` allows you to save any new files or changes that you have made (this must be run after you have added all the files that you have changed).
 It is generally run as `git commit -m "message"`, where message is your commit message (a